janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 ---
-title: CloudFormation Custom Resource - A DynamoDB Ingest Lambda
+title: Cloud Formation Custom Resources - Ingesting Data into DynamoDB
-date: "2019-04-24"
+date: "2019-03-24"
-tags: ['AWS', 'DynamoDB', 'CloudFormation', 'Custom Resource']
+tags: ['AWS', 'DynamoDB', 'CloudFormation', 'Custom Resources']
 ---

 This post uses CloudFormation to create a DynamoDB table with a Lambda backed 'Custom Resource', to automatically ingest data into the DynamoDB table upon creation.

-Here's a supporting (GitHub)[https://github.com/janakerman/blog-relational-dynamo] project if that's what you're after!
+Here's a supporting [GitHub](https://github.com/janakerman/blog-relational-dynamo) project if that's what you're after!

 ## The Problem

-For my (previous post)[https://janakerman.co.uk/relational-data-in-dynamodb/] on relational data in DynamoDB, I wanted to publish a CloudFormation template so that people could run the queries in their own AWS console as they followed along.
+For my [previous post](https://janakerman.co.uk/relational-data-in-dynamodb/) on relational data in DynamoDB, I wanted to publish a CloudFormation template so that people could run the queries in their own AWS console as they followed along.
 I wanted to create the DynamoDB table, pre-populated with the example used in my blog post.
 Understandably, CloudFormation doesn't provide any functionality for ingesting data as it is primarily a tool for managing infrastructure.

 The CloudFormation template for the table itself was simple, but I needed a way to hook into the CloudFormation process.
 I thought of two ways of doing this:
 1. Creating a script that runs the CloudFormation template and ingests the data